MadD0c/Ananke/README.md

 All customized options are to be added to `printer.cfg`.
 Available can be found in `system/settings.cfg`.
 Do Not change options in `settings.cfg` as these are defaults and will not persist if repo updated.

 ### Slicer Setup
 Add these to your slicer profiles.
-This is compatable with the Slic3r family (PrucerSlicer, SuperSlicer and OrcaSlicer).
+This is compatible with the Slic3r family (PrucerSlicer, SuperSlicer and OrcaSlicer).
 ##### Start G-code
 ```
 SET_GCODE_VARIABLE MACRO=_printcfg VARIABLE=extruder_temp VALUE={first_layer_temperature[initial_extruder]}